History runs deep in Valley Forge and Montgomery County, PA.

 Take a journey back to 1777 and explore the sights and sounds of the Revolutionary War at Valley Forge National Historical Park or explore the history and heritage of early Pennsylvania life woven throughout the towns of Montgomery County.

-Here are the five can't-miss historical sites to visit.
+Here are the six can't-miss historical sites to visit.

 Each of these locations is part of the Montco History Pass.
 Sign up for your pass today.